-As we start 2017, most individuals and families have at least one big trip planned for the New Year.
-Whether you are making these plans independently or through a travel agent, you will likely be asked if you would like to purchase travel insurance when you make your air fair, hotel or rental car payment.
+With the gradual re-opening of borders after the Covid-19 pandemic, most individuals and families have at least one big trip planned for 2022.
+Whether you are making these plans independently or through a travel agent, you will likely be asked if you would like to purchase travel insurance when you make your air fare, hotel or rental car payment.

 What does this type of insurance cover, and how do you know if travel insurance is right for you?